olli991/mib-std2-pq-zr-toolbox/README.md

 ## How to install from SD card via "Service Mode" on supported units with navigation
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of SD card.

-NOTE: Additionally, **ONLY** for firmwares 01xx with GEM 3.4 and 02xx with GEM 3.5, replace `cpu` folder in the root of the SD card with `cpu` folder from `\toolbox\gem` folder.
+2. IMPORTANT!
+If your firmware is version 01xx or 02xx, replace `cpu` folder in the root of the SD card with `cpu` folder from `\toolbox\gem` folder.
+Otherwise skip this step.

-2. Turn on ignition and insert SD card into slot 1 of the unit
+3. Turn on ignition and insert SD card into SD1 slot of the unit
-3. Press and hold MENU button to open `Service Mode -> Software Update` and install `MIBStd2_Online_Approval`.
+4. Press and hold MENU button to open `Service Mode -> Software Update` and install `MIBStd2_Online_Approval`.
-4. Open Green Engineering Menu and have fun 🙂
+5. Open Green Engineering Menu and have fun 🙂

-Note: This installation method is NOT possible on Seat Navi units with HW H50+ (firmwares 05xx) as metainfo2.txt does not contain variants 47213, 47214, 47215, 47216 and cannot just be edited (because of digital signature at the end of the file).
+NOTE: This SD installation method is NOT possible on Seat Navi units with HW H50+ (firmwares 05xx) as metainfo2.txt does not contain variants 47213, 47214, 47215, 47216.
+Metainfo2.txt cannot be edited because has digital signature at the end of the file.

-## How to install via serial console or telnet
+## How to install if you already have serial console or telnet
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of SD card or USB drive
 2. Delete `metainfo2.txt`, this helps to avoid endless reading spinner when connecting USB drive to the unit.
 3. Login via console/telnet as root/root